sudoplatform-labs/ffi-tutorials/Wrapper_Intro/readme.md

 ![](./docs/uniffi_architecture.png)

 The 3 main elements in this diagram include:  the Interface Definition File, the Rust Scaffolding, and the language-specific bindings.
-Using uniffi, developers can automatically generate language-specific bindings for Kotlin (Android), Swift (iOS & macOS), Python, and C++, which will greatly improve development time for those environments.
+Using uniffi, developers can automatically generate language-specific bindings for Kotlin (Android), Swift (iOS & macOS), Python, Ruby, and C++, which will greatly improve development time for those environments.

 With the uniffi tools, the high-level wrapper generation process is as follows: